FABPs and PET

-Fatty acid binding proteins (FABPs) are small (14-15 kDa) cytosolic proteins that bind unesterified long-chain fatty acids (LCFAs) and eicosanoids, and some other hydrophobic ligands, with nanomolar affinity.
-FABPs participate in fatty acid (FA) transport, metabolism, and lipid storage, and play a role in inflammatory responses.
-FABPs bind cannabinoids and endocannabinoids, transporting them to intracellular catabolic enzymes.
-In addition to FABPs, myoglobin binds fatty acids, which may have role in regulation of FA and oxygen metabolism in cardiomyocytes and type 1 myocytes.
+Fatty acid binding proteins (FABPs) are small (14-15 kDa) cytosolic proteins that bind unesterified long-chain fatty acids (LCFAs), eicosanoids, endocannabinoids, and some other hydrophobic ligands, even with nanomolar affinity.
+FABPs facilitate fatty acid (FA) transport, metabolism, and storage, interact with membrane proteins and intracellular proteins, and regulate tissue- and cell-specific lipid responses.
+FABPs play a role in inflammatory responses.

 - FABP1 (liver type FABP, LFABP),